respondcreate/django-versatileimagefield/README.md

         verbose_name_plural = 'Image Examples'
 ```

-As you can see, you'll need to add a new PPOIField field to your model and then include the name of that field in the `VersatileImageField`'s `ppoi_field` keyword argument.
+As you can see, you'll need to add a new `PPOIField` field to your model and then include the name of that field in the `VersatileImageField`'s `ppoi_field` keyword argument.
 That's it!

 > #### NOTE ####
 > `PPOIField` is fully-compatible with [`south`](http://south.readthedocs.org/en/latest/index.html) so migrate to your heart's content!

 #### How PPOI is Stored in the Database ####

-The Primary Point of Interest is stored in the database as a string with the x and y coordinates limited to two decimal places and separated by an 'x', e.g. `'0.5x0.5'` or `0.62x0.28`.
+The **Primary Point of Interest** is stored in the database as a string with the x and y coordinates limited to two decimal places and separated by an 'x', like `'0.5x0.5'` or `0.62x0.28`, for instance.

 ### Setting your PPOI ###

 You should always set an image's PPOI directly on a `VersatileImageField` (as opposed to directly on a `PPOIField` attribute).

 > #### NOTE ####
-> On save, `VersatileImageField` will ensure its currently-assigned PPOI value is 'sent' to the `PPOIField` associated with it (if any).
+> On save, `VersatileImageField` will ensure its currently-assigned PPOI value is 'sent' to the `PPOIField` associated with it (if any) prior to writing to the database.

 #### Via The Shell ####